-- Flip the slices and cook for another 10 minutes until both sides are golden brown and slightly crispy around the edges.
+- Flip the slices and cook for another 10 minutes until golden brown and slightly crispy around the edges.

-- Transfer the French toast to a serving platter and cook the 2nd round of slices.
+- Transfer the French toast to a serving platter and cook the remaining slices.

-- Serve the French toast warm with maple syrup, honey, fresh fruit, yogurt, cottage cheese, or another topping of your choice.
+- Serve warm with maple syrup, honey, fresh fruit, yogurt, cottage cheese, or another topping of your choice.

 Recommended Serving Size: 2 slices